Skip to content

 Image: PV Bella

-It is October.
-A radio station was discussing Thanksgiving.
-Stores are getting ready for the holiday, and you should be too.
+It is November.
+A radio station was discussing Thanksgiving. stores are getting ready for the holiday, and you should be too.
 Thanksgiving is fast approaching.
 Preparing the feast can be a lot of work and expensive.
 There is no need to kill yourself and your wallet.

 Some people will be preparing their first Thanksgiving dinners.
 They will face turkey terror, a fear, grounded in reality, that their feast will be a disaster.
 It does not have to be this way.
 Remember the military axiom, P*ss poor prior planning leads to p*ss poor performance.